 The problem is that every time you check Facebook or Instagram, you read something new and interesting.
 When that piece of information enters your mind, your focus shifts from your work to what you just found out.

-So if you want to know how to stay focused, particularly while at work, start by cutting down on social media.
+So if you want to know how to stay focused and increase your attention span, particularly while at work, start by cutting down on social media.
 Learn to discipline yourself by checking social media only when you have some extra time.
 Believe me, this isn’t as easy as it sounds.
-Use a chrome extention like StayFocusd if you need it.
+Use a chrome extension like StayFocusd if you need it.
 Once you get used to it, it becomes no big deal.

 Before you start your social media detox, I advise you to check out relevant YouTube videos.
 So many bloggers such as Matt D’avella and the likes have shared their strategies for cutting down social media.
 I’m sure you’ll find them very helpful.

 In the meantime, I’d recommend you to install software such as Newsfeed Burner and AdBlock.
 Newsfeed Burner is a great piece of software that will limit distractions from websites such as LinkedIn, YouTube and Facebook.
 AdBlock does exactly what its name suggests.
 It will block advertisements on YouTube, Facebook, etc.

 Keep Your Desktop Clean